xan105/Achievement-Watcher/README.md

 A sexy achievement file parser with real-time notification.<br />
 View all the achievements earned on your PC whether it's coming from Steam or a Steam emulator, and more.
+To see the full list of what this app can import please see the **Compatibility** section.

 <table >
 <tr>